Skip site navigation (1)Skip section navigation (2)

 QCONFIRM_DIR

-cation of the user's qconfirm directory (``~/.qconfirm'').
+of the user's qconfirm directory (``~/.qconfirm'').

 QCONFIRM_OKCDB

-The environment variable QCONFIRM_OKCDB overrides the default
+The environment variable QCONFIRM_OKCDB overrides the default name

-and the configuration file QCONFIRM_OKCDB.
-If QCONFIRM_OKCDB
+configuration file QCONFIRM_OKCDB.
+If QCONFIRM_OKCDB doesn't start

 SEE ALSO